jensonp/project-steam-engine/backend-deep-dive-fixed.md

 1. During parsing, V8 records that `y` exists in this block scope.
 2. At runtime, `y` is in the TDZ from the start of the block until the `let y = 5` line executes.
-3. Any access to `y` before initialization throws `ReferenceError`.
+3. Any access to `y` before initialization throws `Reference​Error`.
 4. After `let y = 5` executes, `y` is initialized and accessible.

 `const` behaves identically to `let` for hoisting, but additionally prevents reassignment (the binding is immutable, not the value).